vik2982/spring-cloud-kubernetes/readme.md

 #### GKE Ingress
 1. Browse to the external ip of the nginx service.
 You should see a 404 nginx page
 2. `kubens vik`
-3. In ingress.yaml remove host line `kubectl apply -f ingress.yaml`
+3. In ingress.yaml remove host line and put hyphen before http on following line
+4. `kubectl apply -f ingress.yaml`
-4. `kubectl get service` - note the external ip address
+5. `kubectl get service` - note the external ip address

 ### Invoke application